← Back to blog

 }

-After: the validation step reports the problems before this payload breaks the next workflow.
+After: the validation report catches problems before the payload breaks the next workflow.

 {